emirot/blog/blog/content/posts/remove_k_digits.md

 ## Solution 2

-After failing on a lot of different test cases it looks like this greedy implement below works.
+After failing on a lot of different test cases it looks like this greedy implementation below works.

 I still had to handle some edge cases e.g `1112`, 2 must be remove but in `1041` 1 needs to be removed.